Skip to content

 Background

 Howard University's Department of Public Safety issued a timely-warning crime alert on the morning of January 28, 2015 after Metropolitan Police Department officers responded to a reported shooting in the 2200 block of Georgia Avenue, NW, the commercial corridor on the western edge of Howard's main campus.
-Within hours, MPD's preliminary investigation determined the shooting to be an accidental, self-inflicted gunshot wound rather than an assault — closing out the continuing-threat condition that justified the initial timely warning.
-Howard's case is a clean example of how an HBCU with a published timely-warning archive handles a Clery alert whose underlying facts change between morning and afternoon: an initial good-faith warning, then an explicit update naming the corrected determination.
-Georgia Avenue's status as Clery 'public property' for Howard — because it runs immediately adjacent to dormitories and academic buildings — means off-campus discharges trigger warnings that R1 residential campuses in suburban settings might not face.
-Howard's publicly browsable Public Safety alert archive is one of the most complete HBCU alert archives available, making this 2015 case fully verbatim-recoverable nearly a decade later.
-The corrective-messaging arc here became part of Howard's playbook for the January 2022 HBCU bomb-threat wave and the October 2023 homecoming-weekend shootings nearby.
+Within hours, MPD's preliminary investigation determined the shooting to be an accidental, self-inflicted gunshot wound rather than an assault, closing out the continuing-threat condition that justified the initial timely warning.
+Howard's case is a clear example of how an HBCU with a published timely-warning archive handles a Clery alert whose underlying facts change between morning and afternoon: an initial good-faith warning, then an explicit update naming the corrected determination.
+Georgia Avenue's status as Clery 'public property' for Howard (because it runs immediately adjacent to dormitories and academic buildings) means off-campus discharges trigger warnings that R1 residential campuses in suburban settings might not face.
+Howard's publicly browsable Public Safety alert archive makes this 2015 case verbatim-recoverable nearly a decade later.

 Analysis